 Faster One is a bold children’s font that is eye-catching and dynamic.
 Its a great choice for teachers who want to create sports-themed worksheets or children’s books.

 Looking for a cowboy-inspired font?
 Then look no further than Smokum!
-This bold font has a very distinctive Wild West feel to it and is perfect for any Western-themed designs aimed towards kids.
+This bold font has a very distinctive Wild West feel to it and is perfect for any Western-themed designs aimed at kids.

 Rye is another Western-themed Google font that reminds me of old West saloons and is a great teacher’s font for everything from workbooks to projects!

-Biorhyme has a scientific feel to it and it is a great school font to consider if you are creating worksheets or resources for biology or science.
+Biorhyme has a scientific feel to it and it is a great teacher’s font to consider if you are creating worksheets or resources for biology or science.

 Peralta is a cute teacher’s font that has a handwritten feel to it and it works well for children’s book titles or even comic book speech bubbles.